Give Us A Call

 • General unwillingness to do normal activities

 Cats can be difficult to diagnose because they often hide signs of pain and weakness.
-Cat owners should keep an eye for the following symptoms:
+Cat owners should keep an eye out for the following symptoms:

 • Decreased appetite